monako2001/Cassandra_Workspace/Exclusive.md

 ### 1. Data Science Languages

-Most of us heard that C++, C are very fast languages and used in software developments, In data science speed matters but testing new algorithms fastly matters most, and python and R libraries have an extra edge over C++ due to it's simplicity for fast prototyping hence,
+Most of us have been introduced to programming languages like C/C++, Java as Fast Languages and used in field of Software Development yet in Data Science speed matters but testing new Algorithms fastly matters the most.
+Therefore Python and R libraries have an extra edge over C++ due to it's simplicity for fast prototyping hence,

 <p align = "center">
 <img width = 600 height =300 src = "assets/c.jpeg"/>
 </p>

-we will stick with python for testing new algorithms that we need to apply in data science field or specially in this event.
+we will stick with Python for testing new algorithms that we need to apply in Data Science field or specially in this event.

-For Python Basics [Awesome lecture series by Sentdex](https://www.youtube.com/playlist?list=PLQVvvaa0QuDe8XSftW-RAxdo6OmaeL85M)(**first few videos are sufficient for grasping python, later things u will learn while doing**)
+For Python Basics [Awesome Lecture Series by Sentdex](https://www.youtube.com/playlist?list=PLQVvvaa0QuDe8XSftW-RAxdo6OmaeL85M)(**first few videos are sufficient for grasping python, later things u will learn while doing**)

 ### 2. Data Science Tools

-IN each stage of cycle a person who is learning data science has to encounter a number of libraries like -
+While exploring the world of Data Science, a person comes across numerous libraries like -

 <p align = "center">
 <img width = 800 height =300 src = "assets/ds.jpeg"/>
 </p>

-It is difficult to go through each and every but we will try to cover most of them in a very detailed manner.
+It is difficult to go through each and every library but we will try to cover most of them in a very detailed manner.

 #### 2.1 Numpy

-This is perhaps the most beautiful and simple library, and contribute to a greater part in python's charm as it is nearly used by everyone who encountered python.
+This is perhaps the most beautiful and simple library, and contribute extensively in adding charm to Python language as it is nearly used by everyone.

 It covers all operations which we can imagine using a multidimensional array.